ascorbic/gatsby-plugin-static-image/README.md

 # Experimental static images for Gatsby

-The [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/), combined with the sharp plugin, as an awesome way to automatically resize and optimise your, and serve them on the most performant way.
+The [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/), component combined with the sharp plugin, as an awesome way to automatically resize and optimise your images and serve them on the most performant way.
 This plugin is a proof of concept for a simpler way to use Gatsby's image processing tools without needing to write GraphQL queries.
 It is designed for static images such as logos rather than ones loaded dynamically from a CMS.

 The normal way to do this now is with `useStaticQuery`: